sb-ncbr/moleonline-web/README.md

 # MOLEonline

-MOLEonline web interface provides direct access to MOLE functionality and enables on-line and easy-to-use interactive channel analysis.
+MOLEonline web interface provides direct access to MOLE functionality and enables online and easy-to-use interactive channel analysis.

-MOLE 2.5 is a universal toolkit for rapid and fully automated location and characterization of channels, tunnels and pores in (bio)macromolecular structures, e.g., proteins, RNA, DNA and biomacromolecular assemblies.
+MOLE 2.5 is a universal toolkit for rapid and fully automated location and characterisation of channels, tunnels and pores in (bio)macromolecular structures, e.g., proteins, RNA, DNA and biomacromolecular assemblies.

 Our latest version of MOLEonline brings many notable improvements, including: